ZiadSheriif/SAMA3NY/Readme.md

 </tr>
 </table>

-> **Comment**: When make demodulation to signal 3 output is signal 2 and make demodulation to signal 2 output is signal3 Signal 1 be equal zero (no sound).
+> **Note**: When make demodulation to signal 3 output is signal 2 and make demodulation to signal 2 output is signal3 Signal 1 be equal zero (no sound).

 ### Demodulation with a local carrier frequency that is different by 2 Hz: